 Why participate in so many library program?
 Well, the simple answer is I like the freebies!
 I also like that each one is run differently.
 Our town library gives extra incentive for the number of days you visit the library, amount of time read, and offers special activities, movies, etc. The library north of us only requires 4 days of reading per week and offers a really fun kick-off event featuring a free lunch and Jump House.
 The library south of us offers a free cookout and only requires registration and one single check-in.
 This library often gives a book per kid at both registration and check-in.
 That’s a possibility of 8 free books this year!

 2. Online Reading Clubs– I have found a variety of places that give children extra incentive to read.
 Sylvan Learning has a program called Book Adventure which is an ongoing program that can be tailored by parent or teacher to include your own incentives.
-Another program is called Scholastic Summer Reading Challenge runs May 9 to Sept 9.
-This year there are even some Scholastic Summer Reading Road Trip events scheduled across the country.
-Check to see if a Scholastic Summer Reading Road Trip is being held near you!
+Another program is called Scholastic Summer Reading Challenge which runs for 18 weeks beginning in May!

 Check out this years’ theme for Summer Book-It through Pizza Hut!
 There are lots of free printables including reading tracking sheets and reading plans for K-2 and 3-6 grades.
 Read everyday for 2 weeks and you earn 10 tokens from Chuck E. Cheese!